sailfish009/openstructure/modules/doc/install.rst

 Getting the Source Code
 --------------------------------------------------------------------------------

 OpenStructure uses `git` as the revision control system.
 The main repository can be browsed `here <https://git.scicore.unibas.ch/schwede/openstructure.git>`_.
 To get the source code, use git clone:

 .. code-block:: bash

   git clone https://git.scicore.unibas.ch/schwede/openstructure.git <directory-name>

-The above command will clone OpenStructure into the directory called `directory-name`.
+The above command will clone OpenStructure into the directory specified by `<directory-name>`.
 If omitted, the directory will be called ost.

 .. note::